jakintosh/teller/docs/technical-requirements.md

 4.2.
 Batch Entry Workflow:
 4.2.1.
 The UI MUST present a "Batch Review" screen displaying all transactions created in the current session.
 4.2.2.
 Users MUST be able to add new transactions to the batch and select existing transactions from the batch for editing.
+4.2.3.
+The Batch Review screen MUST display a concise startup summary showing parsed transaction counts, unique payees/templates, and whether any load issues were detected.
+4.2.4.
+The Transaction Entry form MUST provide inputs for a cleared toggle, an optional transaction-level comment, and optional posting-level comments positioned adjacent to each amount field.
 4.3.
 Autocomplete Functionality:
 4.3.1.
 The TUI MUST provide autocomplete suggestions in all payee and account input fields.
 4.3.2.
 Single Suggestion: If only one match is found, the remainder of the text MUST be displayed in a dimmed, "ghost text" style.
 The suggestion MUST be accepted by pressing the Tab key.